TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 ## 🧠 Design Thinking Process

-We followed a simple 3-step thinking process to understand what stakeholders need and what to show them.
+A simple 3-step thinking process was followed to understand what stakeholders need and what to show them.

 ### 1️⃣ Empathize - Understanding the Stakeholder